 It’s also estimated that around 50% of children will sleep talk at some point.
 Most grow out of it in their early teenage years though.

-Sleep talking in young children therefore isn’t considered an issue, unless it’s seriously effecting their sleep or associated with regular nightmares or other symptoms.
+So for young children, it only becomes an issue if it affects their sleep or is associated with regular nightmares or other symptoms.

 What people say when sleep talking

 The content of sleep talking varies from one person to the next.
 For some, it’s little more than an incoherent mumbling; for others, it can be full sentences that might make perfect sense to anyone listening.

 In 2017, researchers in France published a fascinating study of the content of sleep talking.

 They enlisted 230 people who had sleep disorders known to involve sleep talking.
 The volunteers spent two nights in a sleep lab, where the team recorded their sleep talking.

 - Negations were in 21% of the spoken instances.

 - 9.7% of spoken phrases involved profanities.